robert/robert.github.com/_posts/2017-12-09-another-10-somewhat-advanced-magic-the-gathering-plays.md

 ---

-*If you enjoyed this post, then I guarantee you will also enjoy "[10 somewhat advanced Magic: The Gathering plays](https://robertheaton.com/2016/09/03/ten-somewhat-advanced-magic-the-gathering-plays/)".*
+*If you enjoyed this post, then I guarantee you will also enjoy "[10 somewhat advanced Magic: The Gathering plays](https://robertheaton.com/2016/09/03/ten-somewhat-advanced-magic-the-gathering-plays/)".And if you have any advanced plays of your own that I've missed, [let me know!](https://twitter.com/robjheaton)*